The four of them were always together _ longtime friends who shared a love of metaphysics and travel.

 Mrs. Black, a 73-year-old artist who often displayed her oils and sketches, was a saleswoman at several department stores in St. Petersburg.

-She would give "readings," teach classes and attend seminars at the center.
+She gave "readings," taught classes and attended seminars at the center.
 She had had an interest in the metaphysical, the study of the nature of existence, since her childhood in St. Louis, she said in a 1992 Times article.

 "From the time I was a young child, I was aware of things, and I thought other people knew them, too," she said.
 "I was surprised when I found out they didn't.
 I always sensed when things were going to happen."